 To connect the team, more and more leaders are implementing team building activities.
 Effective team building isn’t just an one-off event.
 Rather, it’s a series of intentional activities scheduled at regular intervals, which is part of larger retention and employee experience strategies.

-Virginia Tech’s Pamplin College of Business Research shows that over 70 percent of organizations focused on building and supporting teams report improvement in critical areas such as product and service quality, customer service, productivity and profitability.
+A Virginia Tech’s Pamplin College of Business Research shows that over 70 percent of organizations focused on building and supporting teams report improvement in critical areas such as product and service quality, customer service, productivity and profitability.

 4. Conflict Resolution: